 and four bombs weighing 500 lbs each of them.
 They were then detonated somewhere in the eastern Netherlands – report film.

 Documentary from magazinies.defensie.nl (Dutch only).

-On September 19, 2016, the day after celebration of the anniversary of Operation Market-Garden, a historic Lancaster PA474 ‘KC-A’ flew low over the location of the wreckage R1322 to pay a tribute to the Polish airmen.
+On September 19, 2016, the day after celebration of the anniversary of Operation Market-Garden, one of the historic Lancasters PA474 ‘KC-A’ flew low over the location of the wreckage R1322 to pay a tribute to the Polish airmen.

 Remains of Polish soldiers were given to the Dutch military Identification center – Bergings- & Identification Dienst Koninklijke Landmacht (‘BIDKL’) in Soesterberg.
 The procedure of their identification appeared succesfull.
 It were captein Maciej Socharski and Master Corporal Henryk Sikorski remains found in the wreck.
 Thankfully it was also possible to identify remains of the Sergeant Stanislaw Pisarski, whose nameless corpse was buried during the Second World War.
 Captain Socharski and master corporal Sikorski were solemnly buried, with Polish and Dutch military honorary support, at the Nieuwe Ooster cemetery at Kruislaan 126, 1097 GA in Amsterdam on September 6, 2017.
 The ceremony was attended by the son of captain Socharski – Mr. Krzysztof Socharski (born August 28, 1939) and the grandson of Stanislaw Pisarski’s brother.
 During the ceremony, two historic aircrafts from the Second World War made three flights over the cemetery and a plate was added to the grave of corp.
 Pisarski.
 We also were there…